 "Externalities," is a real estate appraisal term which provides that "economies outside a property have a positive effect on its value while diseconomies outside a property have a negative effect on its value."
 This negative effect is often termed "external obsolescence."

 The CCRL is cognizant of the concept of externalities where, in CCRL Section 33030, it describes "blighted areas" rather than "blighted parcels."

 It is reasonable to conclude that the intent of this language was to recognize that parcels within an "area" are affected by neighboring parcels within the same "area"; otherwise, the CCRL would have described "blighted parcels" with the clear implication that individual parcels are not necessarily affected by neighboring parcels.
 According to the Appraisal Institute, "externalities may refer to the use of properties located near the subject property. . ." and "may be as broad as international currency and gold prices or as narrow as a neighbor's standard of property maintenance."

-The effects of external obsolescence and how it depreciates the value of a parcel is described by that parcel's "utility" which is the ability of a property, or improvements to the property, to satisfy a human want, need or desire.
+The effects of external obsolescence and how it depreciates the value of a parcel is described by that parcel's "utility" which is the ability of a property, or improvements to the property, to satisfy a human want, need, or desire.
 The influence of utility on value depends on the characteristics of the property.
 Size utility, design utility, location utility, and other specific forms of utility can significantly influence property values.

 The nexus between external obsolescence and diminished, or depreciated, utility is found in "location utility" inasmuch as it is adjacent obsolete properties which "negatively influence" the property in question.
-Consequently, it follows that external obsolescence is a factor which helps depreciate property values.
+Consequently, it follows that external obsolescence is a factor, which helps depreciate property values.

 In fact, the depreciating effects of external obsolescence are one of the reasons for redeveloping an area pursuant to the CCRL.
 External obsolescence may cause a depreciation of property values and is therefore evidence of the condition of blight as defined in CCRL Section 33031(b)(1).
-Secondly, and more to the point, it may be impossible for the owner of property which is experiencing external obsolescence from other properties in the area (but which she or he does not own) to do anything about it.
-Since individual property owners cannot compel other private property owners to upgrade their premises, it falls upon municipal
+Secondly, and more to the point, it may be impossible for the owner of property which is experiencing external obsolescence from

 The principle of externalities provides that diseconomies outside a property have a negative effect on its value.
-According to the Appraisal Institute of Chicago, "[b]ecause [real property] is physically immobile, [it] is affected by externalities more than any other economic good, service, or commodity" and "is subject to many types of external influences."
-In regards to the conditions which contribute to economic blight, "[d]iseconomies result when the costs of blighted areas are imposed on adjacent or nearby parcels" (The Appraisal of Real Estate, Appraisal Institute, Chicago, Illinois, Tenth Edition, p.
+According to the Appraisal Institute of Chicago, "[b]because [real property] is physically immobile, [it] is affected by externalities more than any other economic good, service, or commodity" and "is subject to many types of external influences."
+In regards to the conditions which contribute to economic blight, "[d]diseconomies result when the costs of blighted areas are imposed on adjacent or nearby parcels" (The Appraisal of Real Estate, Appraisal Institute, Chicago, Illinois, Tenth Edition, p.
 42).

-38 &quot;External obsolescence, the diminished utility of a structure due to negative influences emanating from outside the building, is usually incurable on the part of the owner, landlord, or tenant."
+41 &quot;External obsolescence, the diminished utility of a structure due to negative influences emanating from outside the building, is usually incurable on the part of the owner, landlord, or tenant."
 "External influences can cause any property to lose value."
 (The Appraisal of Real Estate, Appraisal Institute, Chicago, Illinois, Tenth Edition, p.
 358).